Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - The Graduate School has a personal circumstances process in place to help PGR candidates facing these situations.

-- The help available varies according to the nature and seriousness of the situation, and you need to read the further information below the Graduate School guidance notes about completing your personal circumstances application carefully to decide which option is most relevant for you.
+- The help available varies according to the nature and seriousness of the situation, and you need to read the further information below and in the Graduate School guidance notes about completing your personal circumstances application carefully to decide which option is most relevant for you.